Skip to main content

 • Tax credits: The Medical Expense Tax Credit and Disability Tax Credit can lower the family's tax burden.
 Long-term care and assisted living fees often qualify as medical expenses.

 Talk to a financial advisor who specializes in senior care planning.
 The right decisions about RRIF withdrawals, home sales, and tax credits can save thousands over the course of care.
-For a deeper look at the public vs. private choice, see our guide on private-pay vs. subsidized care in BC.
+For a deeper look at the public vs. private choice, see our guide on private-pay vs. publicly funded care in BC.
 If you're researching Vancouver specifically, check our Vancouver assisted living cost guide.

 Frequently Asked Questions